Cassie07/SNOW-Dataset/README.md

 ### Example
 ![Example](https://github.com/Cassie07/SNOW-Dataset/blob/main/examples.png)

-### Citation
+### Citing
-Please cite our paper if you use SNOW dataset for any purpose.
+Please cite our paper if you use the SNOW dataset for any purpose.